 Guarantee the quality and security of food supplies during COVID 19: MARA has conducted quarterly monitoring of food security.
 MARA’s June 2020 data presents that for the first quarter of 2020, across all 31 provinces and autonomous regions in China, the qualified rate of all agri-food products has reached 97.9%; vegetables and fruits supply, meat products and seafood products correspondingly have 97.7%, 98.9% and 96.5% of them qualified.

-Relocate fruit and meat sellers to temporary stalls to guarantee food supply: as new cases of COVID 19 were discovered in Beijing, tracing to the Xin Fa Di wholesale market, the largest wholesale market in Beijing and the Northern China, the market started to go on a complete lockdown on 13 June.
+Relocate agro-product sellers to temporary stalls to guarantee food supply & Market Reform: as new cases of COVID 19 were discovered in Beijing, tracing to the Xin Fa Di wholesale market, the largest wholesale market in Beijing and the Northern China, the market started to go on a complete lockdown on 13 June.
 All vendors have undergone the throat swab test for COVID 19.
 To guarantee the supply of fresh produce, Xin Fa Di’s produce supplies are relocated to several open areas and the Beijing government does not charge business operation fees to reduce the burden of the traders.
 Markets in other parts of China also have taken preventative measures and strengthened their health check of vendors (Produce Report, 2020).
+Xin Fa Di market is planned to be re-opened on 15th August, however, only partially, and the market will returned to full capacity by 10 September 2020.
+The lockdown has given time for the market to be reformed.
+From the re-opening day on, the market will not be opened to individual consumers, instead, only sells products to retailers.
+All sellers and buyers will be registered in a smart system on Wechat platform, so that the market can better monitor trade activities within it.
+The origins of the products, certificate of product qualifications, logistics information for the transportation of the products and so forth will be collected to make sure products are fresh and safe to be consumed.
+To make sure the reform does not create inconvenience for the previous customers who purchase products directly from the market, nearby Xin Fa Di market there is a new market with an area of 1000 metres squared developed to accommodate the needs of local residents.
+The reform of Xin Fa Di is regarded as a pioneer along the revolution of all Chinese conventional fruits & vegetable markets (Produce Report).

 Developing a “Smart +” ecological system for consumption: while more people are switching to online shopping during COVID 19, the NDRC, together with other government agencies including MIIT, MOF and MARA are advancing the technological infrastructure across China’s urban and rural regions.
 They are preparing for all businesses, communities and commercial organisations to effectively develop “Smart Stores”, “Smart Street” and “Smart Commerce” for more efficient sales, purchases, acquisitions and investment.
 A “Smart +” environment, essentially, aims to respond to modern consumers’ need to timely connect their demand with the corresponding suppliers.
 In addition, “Smart Street” system will also capture households’ information and help the government to provide targeted social support for families in need.